SebastiaanVanHassel/BSO-toolbox/code_sebastiaan/README_sebastiaan.md

 This readme elaborates the software that is used for the graduation thesis of Sebastiaan van Hassel.
 In GitHub, a fork is made of the BSO-toolbox repository from TUe-excellent-buildings.
 In this fork, a new bracnch is created, called 'sebastiaan_changes', where all the necessary files are modified or added.
 During the graduation project, seven files of the BSO-toolbox v1.0.0 are modified and listed in this bracnch.
 Furthermore, the folder 'code_sebastiaan' includes all files written for the corresponding thesis.

-The MSc.
-Thesis of Sebastiaan van Hassel [1] with title: "Machine learning and Genetic Algorithms for conformal geometries in design support systems", presents research on whether Machine Learning (ML) and Genetic Algorithms (GA) can be used to obtain a conformal geometry for BSDs.
+The MSc thesis of Sebastiaan van Hassel [1] with title: "Machine learning and Genetic Algorithms for conformal geometries in design support systems", presents research on whether Machine Learning (ML) and Genetic Algorithms (GA) can be used to obtain a conformal geometry for BSDs.
 To optimise both building designs and their underlying design processes, design support systems exist.
 For domain specific analyses, these systems benefit from a conformal (CF) representation for the Building Spatial Design (BSD).
 In a conformal representation, for all entities: the vertices of an entity are, if intersecting an-other entity, only allowed to coincide with this other entity's vertices.

 [1] van Hassel, S.J.F.
 (2022). *Machine learning and Genetic Algorithms for conformal geometries in design support systems.* (MSc thesis).
 Eindhoven, The Netherlands: Eindhoven University of Technology.